juliettengum/juliette-svg-logomaker/README.md

 -
 ## Description

-This is a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.(This Node.js command-line application allows users to generate simple logos in SVG format.)
+This is a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
+The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file
+.(This Node.js command-line application allows users to generate simple logos in SVG format.)

 ## Installation